atomind-ai/mlip-arena/.github/README.md

 2. Name your class with awesome model name and add the same name to [registry](../mlip_arena/models/registry.yaml) with metadata.

 > [!CAUTION]
 > Remove unneccessary outputs under `results` class attributes to avoid error for MD simulations.
-Please refer to other class definition for example.
+Please refer to [CHGNet](../mlip_arena/models/externals/chgnet.py) as an example.

 #### Hugging Face Model (recommended, difficult)